 If a worker tests positive for COV/D-19, which employee(s) will be responsible for notifying state and local health departments?

-The Associate Director of Nursing/Designee will be responsible for notifying state and local health departments when a worker tests positive for COVID-19.
+The Director of Nursing/ICP//Designee will be responsible for notifying state and local health departments when a worker tests positive for COVID-19.

 [ X ] Implement mandatory health screening assessment (e.g. questionnaire, temperature check) before employees begin work each day and for essential visitors, asking about (1) COVID-19

-in past 14 days, (2) positive COVID-19 test in past 14 days, and/or (3) close contact with confirmed or suspected COVID-19 case in past 14 days.
+, (2) positive COVID-19 test in past 10 days, and/or (3) close contact with confirmed or suspected COVID-19 case in past 10 days.
 Assessment responses must be reviewed every day and such review must be documented with a signature. symptoms

 What type(s) of daily health and screening practices will you implement?
 Will the screening be done before employee gets to work or on site?
 Who will be responsible for performing them, and how will those individuals be trained?

 The facility has only one entrance open for employees, vendors, contract personnel, and visitors.
-There is a screening table located at the entrance of the facility and 4 kiosks for all persons entering the facility to complete the screening questionnaire and perform temperature checks.
+There are 4 kiosks for all persons entering the facility to complete the screening questionnaire and perform temperature checks.

 All visitors and staff will be screened daily prior to entering the facility.
 The assessment is completed on the kiosk and the assessment is electronically gathered and maintained.
-The information can be accessed at any time by the Director of Engineering/ICP.
-In the event that the kiosk is not used the screeners will maintain a log of the visitors/staff including notation that the individual was cleared and time of entry.
+The information can be accessed at any time by the Director of Engineering/ICP/Administration.
+If the kiosk is not used the screeners will maintain a log of the visitors/staff including notation that the individual was cleared and time of entry.
 This log will be maintained in electronic format.

 No person (employees, vendors, contract personnel, or visitor) can go past the screening area unless they have completed the mandatory assessment questions and have a temperature check.
-In the event that the kiosk is unable to be used the screener will document the assessment responses on the screening log.
-The Infection Control Preventionist/Designee reviews the screening logs daily.
+If the kiosk is unable to be used the screener will document the assessment responses on the screening log.
+The Infection Control Preventionist/Designee does random audits of the screening logs.

 Audits are done by the ICP/Designee to ensure compliance with the screening process and presented to the QAPI Committee for review and evaluation.